-Presumptive Alternative 1 addresses the primary source of CCR constituents in groundwater by significantly minimizing surface water infiltration and reducing generation of potentially impacted water.
+IEPA-Approved Alternative 1 addresses the primary source of CCR constituents in groundwater by minimizing surface water infiltration and reducing generation of potentially-impacted water.
 The secondary source of groundwater impacts (underlying saturated soils that have been in contact with CCR-impacted groundwater) will be addressed by monitoring natural attenuation processes.
-Construction is planned to begin following IEPA approval of the Closure Plan and be completed by November 2020.
-Potential impacts to public health and safety for Presumptive Alternative 1 are much lower than Alternatives 2A and 2B, because there is significantly less CCR handling associated with Alternative 1.
+Construction has begun and will be completed by November 2020.
+Potential impacts to public health and safety for IEPA-Approved Alternative 1 are much lower than Alternatives 2A and 2B, because there is significantly less CCR handling associated with Alternative 1.
 During the 1- to 2-year construction period, there could be some increase in off-site traffic due to the increased need for on-site workers.
-Source control measures will be implemented more rapidly for Presumptive Alternative 1 than for Alternatives 2A and 2B.
-Alternatives 2A and 2B would require a much longer timeframe to attain GWPS, because implementation timeframes would be much longer.
-Groundwater modeling indicates that Presumptive Alternative 1 is expected to achieve compliance with GWPS within two years after cover system completion.
+IEPA-Approved Alternative 1 is expected to achieve compliance with GWPS more quickly than Alternatives 2A and 2B, because source control measures will be implemented more rapidly.
+Boron concentrations in most wells will meet the groundwater protection standards in 50 years upon cover system completion.